 Base AGVis requires some setup to use.
 The most common way to start to use it is by downloading and installing Docker [19], downloading the files for ANDES, DiME, and AGVis, and creating a Docker image to run and host the three applications simultaneously.
 Depending on a user's environment, they might have to perform additional setup.
 Once a user opens a browser and connects to wherever AGVis is being hosted, they will see a map.
 AGVis relies on Leaflet [20], a JavaScript library for creating interactive maps, to display power systems.

 The original version of AGVis uses five primary layers: the Tile layer, the Zone layer, the Topology layer, the Contour layer, and the Search layer.
-The Tile layer is the lowest layer and displays the world map, the Zone layer displays predefined regions, the Topology layer displays nodes and lines from simulation data on the map, the Contour layer animates a heat map from simulation data, and the Search layer allows nodes to be searched.
+The data for the layers and the layers themselves are stored within a Window class.
+The Tile layer is the lowest layer and displays the world map, the Zone layer displays predefined region ssuch as WECC, EI or ERCOT, the Topology layer displays nodes and lines from simulation data on the map, the Contour layer animates a heat map from simulation data, and the Search layer allows nodes to be searched.
 Of these, the most important are the Topology and Contour layers.

 When base AGVis connects to a DiME server, it waits until it begins to receive data.
-The data it receives is almost exclusively used by the Topology and Contour layers since they are what display the simulation animation.
+The data it receives is almost exclusively used by the Topology and Contour layers since they are employed to display the simulation animation.
 One of the first things AGVis receives is the topology data.
-Once it receives the data, it parses it and displays the buses and lines of a given power system on the Topology layer.
-After that it will display a heat map of the simulation data as fast as it receives it.
+Once it receives the data, AGVis parses it and displays the buses and lines of a given power system on the Topology layer.
+After that it will display a heat map of the simulation data as fast as AGVis receives it.
 This heat map is shown on the Contour layer.
-It is created by performing Delaunay triangulation on the points in the Topology layer and calculating the heat map for the triangles based off of the simulation data.
+It is created by performing Delaunay triangulation on the points in the Topology layer and calculating the heat map for the triangles based on the simulation data as input to the Topology layer.
 Then it finally performs a smoothing function to create a gradient across the triangles.
 The Contour layer is updated every frame that new data is received.